matuteiglesias/journal/content/Dev/2023-12-06_Translation_and_Code_Analysis_Session_Summary.md

 ### Key Activities
 - Discussed the limitations of translating legal documents into Hokkien Min due to its lack of standardized written form, recommending professional translation services.
 - Created simplified versions of 'comodato' and 'mutuo' contracts in Hokkien Min, with a focus on maintaining core messages and legal clarity.
-- Analyzed student assignments related to algorithms, graph theory, and optimization, providing insights into real-time constraint handling.
+- Analyzed student assignments related to algorithms, graph theory, and [[optimization]], providing insights into real-time constraint handling.
 - Reviewed and provided feedback on coding solutions for exercises like 'Malvinas' and 'Ambulancia', focusing on code structure, efficiency, and best practices.
-- Offered a CSS styling guide for [[Markdown]] to HTML conversion, emulating GitHub's design.
+- Offered a CSS styling guide for [[Markdown]] to HTML conversion, emulating [[GitHub]]'s design.

 ### Achievements
 - Developed simplified contract templates for Hokkien Min, highlighting the need for professional translation.